rfo909/CFT/doc/Doc.md

 ## Local variables scope

-Local variables inside functions (and lambdas) all share the same scope.
+Local variables inside functions (and local / Inner blocks) all share the same scope.
 This means that there are no sub-scopes inside local or inner blocks inside a function body.